 How to work with GlobalLink Enterprise

 You can integrate the content you develop in Inspire with GlobalLink Enterprise (formerly known as Project Director) to easily manage translations.
+You can also optionally ask for and approve quotes in Inspire.

 Project Director has been renamed to GlobalLink Enterprise.